rillonline/writing/signs-and-wonders.md

 I wondered just how far a walk that was so I typed into a search engine:
  How far is it from Azotus to Caesarea.
 I expected to find a series of biblically focused websites which would give me the info.
 No. The answer was there on my screen: 60 miles from Ashdod to Caesarea.
-Temperature: 67 degrees Farenheit.
+Temperature: 67 degrees Fahrenheit.
 Traffic is light.

 I have no idea if traffic was light when Philip worked his way up the coast.
 I do know Ashdod is the present day